human-internet/discord-bot/README.md

 ### Running the Bot
 - Note that you will need docker running (docker desktop) before running the command below.
-- Running the command `docker-compose up --build -d` in the root directory should start up everything needed to get the bot started
+- Running the command `docker-compose -f docker-compose.dev.yml up --build -d` in the root directory should start up everything needed to get the bot started.
+Alternatively, you can run `./start.sh dev` if you are on a Mac or Linux PC.
+If `./start.sh dev` does not work, type `chmod 0777 start.sh`, then `./start.sh dev`
     - You should have 4 docker images running on docker desktop after running the command